iakwatia/Machine-Learning-API-using-FastAPI-to-predict-Sepsis/README.md

 Building an ML model to predict Sepsis and building an API using FastAPI to embed the built ML model

 The analysis and machine learning applications of sepsis datasets are critical in advancing medical research and improving patient care outcomes.
-By leveraging these datasets, it will aid in the early detection, diagnosis, and management of sepsis in patients.
+By leveraging these datasets,
+ill aid in the early detection, diagnosis, and management of sepsis in patients.
 This is crucial because early intervention can significantly improve patient outcomes.
 This project objective is to build an ML app that will predict sepsis in a patient based on the features in the data set below